Encompassing Money Advice for Women Is Our Gift

 How young is young?
 Let me tell you about my friend’s son, Sam.
-When he was eleven years old, he set up a lemonade stand in our driveway during our town’s annual summer arts fairs, which take place on our street in the downtown area—called Old Town—of Los Gatos.
+When he was eleven years old, he set up a lemonade stand in our driveway during our town’s annual summer art fairs, which take place on our street in the downtown area—called Old Town—of Los Gatos.
 Easily more than a thousand people attend, and many found their way to Sam’s stand.
 Sam used his own money to purchase cases of lemons—at wholesale prices—at the farmer’s market, and my friend took Sam to Costco to buy paper cups and sugar.
-And because the arts fairs are hot, thirsty events, Sam could charge $1.50 a glass for the cold drinks.
+And because the art fairs are hot, thirsty events, Sam could charge $1.50 a glass for the cold drinks.

 Sam found that he could earn nearly $500 for each of the three weekends he was in business during four summers of street festivals.
 Sam’s family showed him that 50 percent of Sam’s earnings will go to his savings account; he can spend the other 50 percent.
 Sam chose an index fund to invest his money and it has flourished to about $3,500 from his investment and its growth.
 Two years from now, when Sam turns sixteen, he’ll have enough in his account to buy a used car.
 He’s learning the investing steps and will surely take good care of a car he has purchased with his own money.

 Sam is so proud of his investments that he spread the gospel to my two little nieces, aged nine and eleven.
 The girls came to my home some years ago, and I took them shopping at F.A.O.
 Schwarz in San Francisco.
 I gave them each $100 to spend.
 Well, the older one, Katie, announced in the toy store that she was going to spend only half of her money and that she didn’t want to go a penny over because she wanted me to take the other half and start an account just like Sam’s.
-My other niece, Molly, quickly piped up and said, “Me, too.”
+My other niece, whose name is Molly, quickly piped up and said, “Me, too.”

 Last summer, two little girls down the street started their own weekend lemonade stand during the neighborhood festival.
 They, too, charged $1.50 a glass.
 A few days later, I ran into the girls on the street, and I paused to ask the older of the two, who looked to be about nine years old, whether they had had fun selling lemonade.
 She said they did.
 I asked if they’d made money, and she told me that she and her cousin had earned $200 for the weekend.